 If you see a Rejection message, contact TSYS for assistance.

-For any questions regarding batches, or any assistance with resolving a batch that cannot close, please contact TSYS Support.
+For any questions regarding batches, or any assistance with resolving a batch that cannot close, please contact the TSYS ISV Care Team at (855) 882-0507.

 In order to accomplish this correction, you'll first need to locate the original payment that has the credit card transaction tied to it.
 You can either navigate to the patient account if you know it, or you can locate the transaction in the Transaction Log.